|Nation||United States of America (USA)|

 After its Jupiter encounter, on April 16, 1975, the micrometeoroid detector was turned off since it was issuing spurious commands which were interfering with other instruments.
-Midcourse corrections on May 26, 1976, and July 13, 1978, sharpened its trajectory towards Saturn.
+Course corrections on May 26, 1976, and July 13, 1978, sharpened its trajectory towards Saturn.

-The spacecraft crossed the planet’s ring plane beyond the outer ring at 14:36 UT on Sept.
+The spacecraft crossed the planet’s ring plane beyond the outer ring at 14:36 UT Sept.
 1, 1979, and then passed by the planet at 16:31 UT for a close encounter at a range of about 13,000 miles (20,900 kilometers).
-It was moving at a relative velocity of about 71,000 miles per hour (114,100 kilometers per hour) at the point of closest approach.
+It was moving at a relative velocity of about 71,000 miles per hour (114,000 kilometers per hour) at the point of closest approach.

 The images of Saturn’s moon Titan (at a resolution of 112 miles or 180 kilometers) showed a featureless orange fuzzy satellite.
 A brief burst of data on Titan indicated that the average global temperature of Titan was minus 315 degrees Fahrenheit (minus 193 degrees Celsius).

 Among Pioneer 11’s many discoveries were a narrow ring outside the A ring named the F ring and a new satellite 124 miles (200 kilometers) in diameter.
 The spacecraft recorded the planet’s overall temperature at minus 292 degrees Fahrenheit (minus 180 degrees Celsius) and photographs indicated a more featureless atmosphere than that of Jupiter.
 Analysis of data suggested that the planet was primarily made of liquid hydrogen.

-After leaving Saturn, Pioneer 11 headed out of the solar system in a direction opposite to that of Pioneer 10, i.e., to the center of the galaxy in the general direction of Sagittarius.
+After leaving Saturn, Pioneer 11 headed out of the solar system in a direction opposite to that of Pioneer 10, toward the center of the galaxy in the general direction of Sagittarius.

 NASA Ames Research Center made last contact with the spacecraft on Sept.
 30, 1995, when Pioneer 11 was 44.1 AU from Earth.
 Scientists later received a few minutes of good engineering data on Nov.
 24, 1995, but lost contact again once Earth moved out of view of the spacecraft’s antenna.

 By Nov.
-5, 2017, it was estimated to be about 97.590 AU (9.1 billion miles or 14.599 billion kilometers) from Earth.
+5, 2017, Pioneer 11 was estimated to be about 97.590 AU (9.1 billion miles or 14.599 billion kilometers) from Earth.

 Siddiqi, Asif A. Beyond Earth: A Chronicle of Deep Space Exploration, 1958-2016.
 NASA History Program Office, 2018.